react-native-elements/react-native-elements/docs/tile.md

 title: Tile
 ---

-A component with full size image and with text either inside the image or under the image along with customizable caption
+A component with full size image and with text either inside the image or under the image along with customize caption

 > This component was inspired from [Shoutem UI](https://github.com/shoutem/ui) by [Shoutem](https://github.com/shoutem).
 Check out [Shoutem](http://shoutem.github.io/) if you haven't already!